 Now, Ryutaro Kodaira, Shinjiro Hara and co-workers at Hokkaido University have demonstrated a novel method of making high quality vertical nanowires with full control over their size, density and distribution over a semi-conducting substrate.

-The team created an indium arsenide (InAs) nanowire template from which to grow the desired heterojunction nanowires, which were composed of ferromagnetic manganese arsenide (MnAs) and InAs.
+The team created an indium arsenide (InAs) nanowire template from which to grow the desired heterojunction nanowires, which were composed of ferromagnetic manganese arsenide (MnAs) and semiconducting InAs.
 In the fabrication process, they first produced the InAs nanowire template by precisely patterning circular openings in silicon dioxide thin films, which were deposited by plasma sputtering onto wafers.
 Next the researchers grew single InAs nanowires in each circular hole.
 The MnAs nanowires formed either inside (in the middle) or on top of the InAs nanowires, by a process known as 'endotaxy' – orientated crystal growth inside another crystal.

 The MnAs nanowires had a hexagonal structure, exhibiting no defects or dislocations, and no contamination with other elements.
 The interface between the semi-conducting InAs nanowires and the ferromagnetic MnAs nanowires provides interesting possibilities for future devices.
 Indeed, Kodaira and Hara's team have already been using their new nanowires to carefully characterize magnetotransport properties of the nanowires for the potential fabrication of vertical spintronic device applications.

 The nanowires could prove invaluable in next-generation sensing devices for electronic, photonic and bio-chemical applications.
-The new nanowires created by the team could widen the versatility of the to even nano-scale spintronics.
+The new nanowires created by the team could widen the versatility of the nanowires to even nano-scale spintronics.

 More information: Ryutaro Kodaira et al. Synthesis and structural characterization of vertical ferromagnetic MnAs/semiconducting InAs heterojunction nanowires, Japanese Journal of Applied Physics (2016).
 DOI: 10.7567/JJAP.55.075503